component-driven/component-driven-development/src/exercises/exercise01/Readme.md

 2. Edit a examples in `Button.md`, add a new example.

 3. Edit a component in `Button.js`.
+See how all examples update every time you save a file.

+4. Edit component’s `PropTypes` definition.
+Open “Props & methods” to see that the documentation updates.

-4. Add a new component and an example file (you’ll need to restart Styleguidist after that).
+5. Add a new component and an example file (you need to restart Styleguidist after that).

 ### Resources